shubhomoydas/ad_examples/README.md

 **Note:** In case the data does not have concept drift, I would **recommend using Isolation forest** instead of HSTrees and RSForest:

     bash ./aad.sh toy2 35 1 0.03 7 1 0 1 512 1

+# Running AAD with precomputed anomaly scores

+In case scores from anomaly detector ensembles are available in a CSV file, then AAD can be run with the following command.

+    pythonw -m aad.precomputed_aad --startcol=2 --labelindex=1 --header --randseed=42 --dataset=toy --datafile=../datasets/toy.csv --scoresfile=../datasets/toy_scores.csv --querytype=1 --detector_type=14 --constrainttype=4 --sigma2=0.5 --budget=35 --tau=0.03 --Ca=1 --Cn=1 --Cx=1 --withprior --unifprior --init=1 --runtype=simple --log_file=./temp/precomputed_aad.log --debug

+**Note: The detector_type is 14** for precomputed scores.
+The input file and scores should have the same format as in the example files (toy.csv, toy_scores.csv).
+Also, make sure the initialization is at uniform (**--init=1***) for good label efficiency (maximum reduction in false positives with minimum labeling effort).
+If the weights are initialized to zero or random, the results will be poor. *Ensembles enable us to get a good starting point for active learning in this case.*

 # Note on Streaming